 -- Optional.
 The format for the response.
-Use json to get a JSON-parseable numeric ID of the format=FORMAT new backup profile.
+Use json to get a JSON-parseable numeric ID of the new format=FORMAT backup profile.
 Values: json, text

 One of the following exit codes will be set when the command finishes running:

 2.6.
 Component options management